dixonjonas/ai-dev-assistant/README.md

 2, Try calling a simple LLM (Step by step approach from here with iterative testing)

+3, Think about what the user would want: Clean and easy-to-use interface, necessary functionalities such as being being aware of previous conversation history.

-3, Scale up backend to where I want it to be
+4, Scale up backend to where I want it to be

-4, Scale up frontend
+5, Scale up frontend